Alphalaneous/HappyTextures/README.md

 <tr>
 <td> color </td>
-<td> Set the color of a node (Only works for some nodes), uses r, g, b values between 0 and 255. </td>
+<td> Set the color of a node (Only works for some nodes), uses r, g, b values between 0 and 255.
+Use the text "reset" to reset it back to its initial color (CCMenuItemSpriteExtra).</td>
 <td>

 ```json